-On December 21, 2010, the Office of the Comptroller of the Currency, the Board, the Federal Deposit Insurance Corporation, and the Office of Thrift Supervision (agencies) announced that effective January 1, 2011, the definitions of small and intermediate small institutions for CRA examinations will change as follows: (1) small bank or small savings association means an institution that, as of December 31 of either of the prior two calendar years, had assets of less than $1.098 billion; and (2) intermediate small bank or intermediate small savings association means a small institution with assets of at least $274 million as of December 31 of both of the prior two calendar years, and less than $1.098 billion as of December 31 of either of the prior two calendar years.
+On December 21, 2010, the Office of the Comptroller of the Currency, the Board, the Federal Deposit Insurance Corporation, and the Office of Thrift Supervision (agencies) announced that effective January 1, 2011, the definitions of small and intermediate small institutions for Community Reinvestment Act (CRA) examinations will change as follows: “Small bank” or “small savings association” means an institution that, as of December 31 of either of the prior two calendar years, had assets of less than $1.122 billion.
+“Intermediate small bank” or “intermediate small savings association” means a small institution with assets of at least $280 million as of December 31 of both of the prior two calendar years, and less than $1.122 billion as of December 31 of either of the prior two calendar years.
 The banking agencies' joint press release and Federal Register notice are available at: http://www.federalreserve.gov/newsevents/press/bcreg/20101221a.htm.

 Kenneth Benton, Editor